kgilla/kgilla.github.io/README.md

 Things that still need doing:

-- Need to hook up contact form to db so submissions are saved.
-- Need to impliment front end for blog api with rich text editor.
-- Need to make a few submissions to said blog to make it look nicer.
+- Need to make real Readme.
+- Can do a pass over on both forms - make sure to add validators and dynamically update what is right and wrong for end user.